hyphacoop/hypha.coop/_work/culturestake.md

 title: CultureStake
 logo: /assets/images/logos/culturestake-logo.png
 work-type:
-    - Collective Cultural Decision-making
+    - Collective cultural decision-making
     - Blockchain development
     - Decentralized ecosystems
 excerpt_separator: <!-- more -->
 order: 7
 ---
-HYPHA collaborated with Furtherfield to enhance the CultureStake app, promoting inclusive and equitable cultural decision-making through a unique quadratic voting system. <!-- more --> CultureStake empowers users to express not just their choices, but also the depth of their passion and reasoning, ensuring provenance and archival.
+Hypha collaborated with Furtherfield to launch an enhanced version of the CultureStake app, a tool for promoting inclusive and equitable cultural decision-making through a unique quadratic voting system. <!-- more --> CultureStake is a quadratic voting app deployed on the Gnosis blockchain.
+Using a simple mobile-responsive app, voters can express their choices and indicate how important each option is, resulting in an outcome that considers not 'just what people care about, but how much and why.'